globaldothealth/isaric-pipeline/docs/spec/mapping.md

 #### Column headers

-The rest of the column headers MUST correspond to assignments to FHIRFlat variables.
-Nested data in FHIR are represented as flattened versions in FHIRFlat, with the parent and child fields joined by a period (`.`):
+The rest of the column headers MUST correspond to assignments to FHIRflat variables.
+Nested data in FHIR are represented as flattened versions in FHIRflat, with the parent and child fields joined by a period (`.`):

 ```json
 "gender": {